The Japanese Chin is a toy dog breed. It has been a popular companion breed in Asia for more than a thousand years.

 Like the Pekingese, this royal breed was bred to warm the laps of Chinese aristocracy.

 Theories diverge on how the Chin ended up in Japan.

-However, it’s quite possible that Chinese emperors presented them as gifts to visiting Japanese dignitaries.
+However, it’s quite possible that Chinese emperors gave them as gifts to visiting Japanese dignitaries.

 Small spaniel-type dogs were likely used to get the appearance we see today.

-In Japan these dogs were so highly esteemed, they were not seen as dogs, but rather as ‘chin’—their own separate entity.
+In Japan these dogs were so highly esteemed, they were not seen as dogs.
+Rather they were ‘chin’—their own separate entity.

 The breed was introduced to the west in the 1850s.

 President, Franklin Pierce was one of the first American owners of the breed.